nkoech/Targeting_Tools_10_1/README.md

 * **Land Match:** A tool that can be used to find suitable sites that are similar to already existing farmlands under a certain type of crop.
 This tool is still **under development** and will be shared soon.

+* **Land Statistics:** Use this tool to perform spatial statistics on the **Land Suitability** tool output.
+It takes in more than one input value raster and a vector boundary that would limit your analysis.

 ## Tool Specifications

 1. The tools work with ArcGIS version 10.1 and above.